HRPP Institutional Review Board (IRB)

 I. IRB Policies and Procedures

-IRB LISTSERV: This LISTSERV will be used to update everyone involved in human subjects research of new information and/or updates to HRPP and IRB policies and procedures.
-To subscribe, click on: http://www.listserv.lsuhsc.edu/scripts/wa.exe?INDEX .
-If you have difficulty subscribing, contact Lynn Arnold (firstname.lastname@example.org) to be added to the LISTSERV .
+IRB LISTSERV (IRB_UPDATES-AND-ANNOUNCEMENTS): This LISTSERV will be used to update everyone involved in human subjects research of new information and/or updates to HRPP and IRB policies and procedures.
+All study team members must join this LISTSERV before new or re-approval IRB applications will be processed.
+To subscribe, click on: http://www.listserv.lsuhsc.edu/scripts/wa.exe?INDEX.
+Should you have difficulty subscribing, contact Lynn Arnold (firstname.lastname@example.org) to assist you in subscribing to the LISTSERV. .

 II.
 IRB Application